vitSkalicky/lepsi-rozvrh/README.md

 - Very fast schedule loading — Combines offline and online data to display schedule within a second.
 - Seamless offline mode — Everything is cached in the background so that schedule can be shown even when you are offline.
+- Persistent notification — You don't have to open the app to see the next lesson anymore.
 - Simple interface — Easy switching between weeks.
 - Free and open source software — No ads, no spying, free, forever.

 ## Coming soon

 - Widget
-- Permanent notification, displaying the next lesson
 - More themes (dark, black & white, ...)
 - Your suggestions on GitHub — https://github.com/vitSkalicky/lepsi-rozvrh/issues